 In FY 2016, the Roanoke County Board of Supervisors began development of the Community Strategic Plan.
-With the Roanoke County Public Schools, the County of Roanoke will engage community leaders and citizens to create a desired future for Roanoke County.
+With the Roanoke County Public Schools, the County of Roanoke engaged community leaders and citizens to create a desired future for Roanoke County.
 This planning process began in FY 2016 utilizing the SMART (Sustainable, Measurable, Actionable, Realistic, and Time-bound) approach to strategic planning.
 This method guides participants in developing a consistent vision reflecting the core values of our community, builds consensus among the Board of Supervisors and citizens for the future strategic direction of Roanoke County, and provides a framework for policies, operations, and service delivery decisions.

 The Community Strategic Planning process began with an initial phone survey to County citizens to (1) identify the most important strategic issues facing the County over the next five years and (2) rate the importance and quality of public services the County currently offers.
 From this survey, six focus areas were identified: Community Health and Well-Being, Economic Development, Education, Public Safety, Quality of Life, and Transportation.
-A series of citizen-participant focus groups, facilitated by County and School staff, are currently being held for each focus area and will continue through April 2016.
-The end result of these focus group meetings will be a list of actionable goals and objectives and a vision statement reflective of core community values.
-The Community Strategic Plan will be the guiding document in which Departmental Business Plans and Capital Planning align.
+A series of citizen-participant focus groups, facilitated by County and School staff, were held for each focus area beginning in February through April 2016.
+The end result of these focus group meetings includes a list of actionable goals and objectives and a vision statement reflective of core community values.
+From the focus group discussions, a draft Community Strategic Plan was developed and published for public comment.
+Two community meetings were held in June 2016 to receive additional comments on the entire draft plan.
+The Board of Supervisors is expected to review and take action in July and August 2016.